jgogstad/burrito-book-addendum/README.md

 The kind projector is cool and all, but if we can have less typing and less abstractions we choose that.
 There are use cases for it, like the classy prisms example that ends this chapter, but for `ApplicativeError` with `Throwable` as the error type, a type alias is just fine.

 The last example of this chapter is probably premature if you haven't worked with http4s and that's fine.
-It demonstrates a technique where we can be more specific about in what ways our code can fail.
+It demonstrates a technique where we can be more specific about what ways our code can fail.

 <footnote 1>: We can implement `productR` in terms of `ap` from `Applicative` also.
 See the [`Apply`](https://github.com/typelevel/cats/blob/v2.2.0-M1/core/src/main/scala/cats/Apply.scala#L74) class.